pingcap/docs-tidb-operator/en/deploy-on-gcp-gke.md

 ## Configure StorageClass

-After creating GKE cluster, the cluster contain three StorageClass that are different disk types.
+After the GKE cluster is created, the cluster contains three StorageClasses of different disk types.

 * standard: `pd-standard` disk type (default)
 * standard-rwo: `pd-balanced` disk type
 * premium-rwo: `pd-ssd` disk type (recommended)

 To improve I/O write performance, it is recommended to configure `nodelalloc` and `noatime` in the `mountOptions` field of the StorageClass resource.
+For details, see [TiDB Environment and System Configuration Check](https://docs.pingcap.com/tidb/stable/check-before-deployment#mount-the-data-disk-ext4-filesystem-with-options-on-the-target-machines-that-deploy-tikv).

 ```yaml
 kind: StorageClass